Flax Seeds For Weight loss And How To Use Them

 4. They Are Low In Carb

 Flax can be used as a less energy-dense alternative to refined grains.
 It’s low in starch and sugar, so it won’t pack on the calories.5 In fact, most of the carbohydrate in flax seed is fiber.

-About 20 percent of flax is made of protein, which can also help you lose weight.
+About 20% of flax is made of protein, which can also help you lose weight.
 It works just like fiber by keeping you satisfied for a long time.
 So if you don’t eat meat or want plant-based protein, flax might be your answer.6

-- Baked Goods: The nutty flavor of flax makes it a great add-on for pastries.
+- Baked Foods: The nutty flavor of flax makes it a great add-on for pastries.
 Simply add 1/2 cup ground flax seed to your favorite muffin, cookie, or bread recipe.

-- Oatmeal: Use flax seed as a crunchy topping for oatmeal, porridge, or cereal.
+- Oatmeal: Use flax seed as a crunchy topping for oatmeal, porridge, or cereals.

-- Toast: Add to French toast batter or sprinkle on regular toast.
+- Toast: Add flax seeds to French toast batter or sprinkle on regular toast.

 - Yogurt: Mix 1 tablespoon of ground flax seed into yogurt with fruits, nuts, and honey.